-There are few things as delicious as sweet and savory and oh-so-meaty Hawaiian Teriyaki Chicken.
-Infused with the flavors of the islands, you can taste the pineapple juice, garlic, and ginger in this amazing dish that gets its flavor from marinating and grilling meaty chicken thighs.
+This sweet and savory Hawaiian Teriyaki Chicken is infused with the flavors of the islands.
+You can taste the pineapple juice, garlic, and ginger in this amazing dish that gets its flavor from marinating and grilling meaty chicken thighs.
+Serve with a stir fry or sticky white rice!

 a plate of chicken and rice with green onions